SamAlber/simple-scripts/README.md

 # Simple Scripts

-This repository shows some of my scripts that I created for studying
+This repository shows some of my scripts for exam.log script format